RabaDaba1/mlops-churn-prediction/README.md

 dvc repro
 ```

-This command will execute all stages defined in `dvc.yaml`.
+This command will execute all stages defined in `dvc.yaml`, including data processing, feature engineering, and model training.